mila-z/Chatroom/README.md

 Open a terminal, navigate to the project directory and start the server `python server.py`
 4. Run the Client
-Open a separate terminal (or multiple terminals to simulate multiple users).
-Ensure the virtual environment is activated and start the client
+Open a separate terminal (or multiple terminals to simulate multiple users), navigate to the project directory and start the client
 `python client.py`
 5. Join the Chatroom
 Enter a username when prompted in the client and start sending messages
+6. Run the benchmark
+Open a terminal, navigate to the project directory and start the benchmark `python benchmark.py`
-6. Exit the Virtual Emvironment
+7. Exit the Virtual Emvironment

 ## Architecture